 - Hold a terminal degree from an accredited university.

-- Have an undergraduate cumulative GPA of 3.25 or higher or a cumulative GPA of 3.25 or higher for upper-division courses.
+- Have a minimum undergraduate cumulative GPA of 3.25 or a minimum cumulative GPA of 3.25 for upper-division courses.

 Additional indicators for predicting success in individual cases may be provided through documented evidence of creativity and leadership, or a sustained record of accomplishment in business or other professional activity.

 Each applicant must submit the following to the UAA Office of Admissions as part of their application materials:

 - A resume, including the names and contact information of three references.

 Applicants whose native language is not English must score at least 80 (Internet-based exam scale) on the Test of English as a Foreign Language (TOEFL).
 Students may apply to enter the program by the published university deadlines.
 International students will need to provide extra documentation and are advised to apply three months earlier to allow for the extra processing time.

 *All students must meet a quantitative skills requirement to be admitted.

 - Complete the General University Requirements for Graduate Degrees.

 - Complete the program requirements below.